ysyk2021/the-productive-investor-maximizing-your-returns-with-smart-strategies/src/chapter-7-2.md

-Chapter: Exploring the Benefits of Robo-Advisors and Online Trading Platforms
+Exploring the Benefits of Robo-Advisors and Online Trading Platforms
 =============================================================================

 In recent years, advancements in technology have revolutionized the way individuals invest their money.
 Robo-advisors and online trading platforms have emerged as popular alternatives to traditional investment methods.
 This chapter will explore the benefits of using robo-advisors and online trading platforms for investors seeking to maximize their returns with smart strategies.